What are the periods of history and timelines? | An Overview

 Early Modern Era:

 The ideas and philosophies of the Classical Age experienced a comeback during the Early Modern Era, which soon followed the Middle Ages of history.
 The early modern era saw groundbreaking scientific, philosophical, and art developments.
 The age of exploration began during this period, establishing global connections.
+Understanding the periods of history is essential for historians to analyze trends and patterns in human behavior.
+Each of the periods of history has its unique characteristics, marked by significant events and changes.

 Modern Era:

 The Modern era, sometimes known as the Late Modern Age, experienced a technical boom due to the effects of the Renaissance and the Enlightenment.
 Wars, revolutions, and the collapse of the monarchy in many nations shook the political globe.
+The periods of history are often defined by technological advancements, such as the Industrial Revolution or the Digital Age.
+Many students find the periods of history fascinating, as they reveal how past events shape our present and future.

 Major Period Of Modern Era: